fszale/school-of-titans/docs/tools.md

 For additional information please look at this ["Auditory Beat Stimulation and its Effects on Cognition and Mood States"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4428073/) research study and for practical how to guide read this [article](https://www.healthline.com/health/binaural-beats#potential-benefits).

 ### "Spec" work, create a project and try to sell it
+Spec work is when you create a product content such as video, song, script, code, website, design, graphic, other artifacts first and then attempt to find a buyer to sell it to.

+This is one of the most common experiences shared by successful people featured in the ["Tools of Titans"](https://www.amazon.com/Tools-Titans-Billionaires-World-Class-Performers/dp/1328683788) book by [Tim Ferris](https://www.youtube.com/c/timferriss).
+They have all created some form of "spec" work and then attempted to find a prospective buyer in order to sell the artifact, license the content or create a new business opportunity based on the idea itself.

+- Why then have all these people attempted this endeavor?
+- What is their motivation?
+- What can we learn from this?

+It is impossible to read other people minds and its easy to speculate what each person's personal motives might have been.
+Perhaps, it is a character trait that made these people successful to begin with, a willingness to take a leap of faith.
+"You will never know unless you try", this quote is often attributed to public figures, try googling it.

+Think of this as a learning opportunity and to increase probability of success we must apply a system, so consider the following creative process:

+- Identify "spec" work
+- Identify potential buyers
+- Develop a 30/60/90 plan
+- Apply the 80/20 rule
+- Be creative, go Big

+People often advise against this approach due to the perception that work presented to a non-committed buyer can be easily acquired without having to pay for the work performed, see an entire website dedicated to this topic [here](https://www.nospec.com/), then again none of these people were featured in the "Tools of Titans" book.

 ### Take supplements (vitamins)
+If you have a healthy diet, a multivitamin supplement may have little or no benefit.

+But how do you really know if you need to supplement vitamins?

+It is best to ask your doctor about a blood test, it is a routine procedure often performed around the same time as your yearly physical examination.
+The results will be telling and will arm you with knowledge to decide next steps.

+ You may find yourself low on vitamin D if you live in darker places or your lifestyle limits exposure to sunlight, vitamin D is arguably the most important vitamin you could take.
+Whenever, you feel fatigued or have low energy, it's very possible that you are vitamin D deficient.
+For an in depth Harvard study on vitamin D please read the following article [Vitamin D and your health: Breaking old rules, raising new hopes](https://www.health.harvard.edu/staying-healthy/vitamin-d-and-your-health-breaking-old-rules-raising-new-hopes), another great source of information about vitamin D can be found in this [blog post](https://www.huffpost.com/entry/vitamin-d-may-be-the-most-important-nutrient-you-need_b_8235466#:~:text=Vitamin%20D%20is%20arguably%20the,Vitamin%20D%20levels%20are%20low.).

+This is not medical advice, please check with your doctor first before taking vitamins.

 ### Exercise Daily
 ### Atomic habits
 ### Develop an OCD